 This status message is inactive by default.
+It can be activated by the user via PACTware/DTM or EDD.

-Maintenance required: Due to external influences, the instrument function is limited.
+Maintenance: Due to external influences, the instrument function is limited.
 The measurement is affected, but the measured value is still valid.
 Plan in maintenance for the instrument because a failure is expected in the near future (e.g. due to buildup).

 This status message is inactive by default.
+It can be activated by the user via PACTware/DTM or EDD.